Jonawi1/debian-wincent/README.md

 # debian-wincent

-Work in progress, rewriting installation in C.
+Work in progress, potentially instead of c-installer.

 ## Install